dokkev/obsidian-valut/SIm2Real/TDMPC.md

 - The key technical contribution is how the model is learned.
 - Prior works learns a model through state or video prediction, but this is inefficient
+- To overcome challenges, we make 3 key changes
+	- learn the latent representation of the dynamics model purely from reward

 *Terminal Value Function*